Mazatech/amanithvg-website/_docs/desc/002-implementation-details.md

 ## Requirements and limitations

-Starting from version 5.0.3, AmanithVG SRE is thread-safe.
+Starting from version 5.0.3, AmanithVG SRE is thread-safe: all the exposed functions can be called from multiple threads at the same time.
 Implementation makes use of the following libraries to implement thread-safety:

 - native Win32 calls on Windows platform